AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/cli-commands.md

 - If you installed the CLI globally via a node package manager, it updates to the specified version.
 Defaults to latest.
 - It looks for a `package.json` and updates all `@aztec/` dependencies to the versions the sandbox expects.
 - It looks for `Nargo.toml` at the `--contract` paths specified and updates all `aztec.nr` dependencies to the versions the sandbox expects.
-- It outputs the diffs.
+- It outputs the changes.

 ## Creating Accounts